piyushk1304/Data-Science-Assignment/README.md

 The analysis is conducted using two datasets:

 - **Customers.csv**: Contains demographic information such as CustomerID, Name, SignupDate, and Region.
+- **Products.csv:** Contains product information such as ProductID, ProductName, Category, and Price.
 - **Transactions.csv**: Contains transaction details such as TransactionID, CustomerID, ProductID, TransactionDate, Quantity, and TotalValue.

 ### Feature Engineering